pynchia/relaytest/README.md

 the application can be run locally with the command

-`uvicorn app.main:app` with the python vevn activated
+`uvicorn app.main:app` with the python venv activated

 or